 The analysis of existing (1988) transportation conditions in the study area confirms what travelers in the study area are currently experiencing every day, namely, that peak hour travel demand has exceeded available capacity on many of the major roadways, causing traffic back-ups and delay.
 Over the next twenty years, peak hour travel conditions will deteriorate even further under the future No-Build alternative.
 Delay on both radial and circumferential routes will increase as the residents of the study area, as well as workers commuting to the area from other parts of the region, go about their daily activities.
 The one-hour peak will extend to two or more hours as travelers are delayed in traffic for increasingly longer periods of time or adjust their schedules to travel on the "shoulder" of the peak to try and avoid congestion.
 Delay on major routes will cause travelers to search for alternate local routes to bypass this congestion.
-The significant increases in congestion forecast to occur between 1988 and 2010 can be directly linked to population and travel characteristics, including the following:
+The significant increases in congestion and employment growth in the study area and region, numerous socioeconomic factors and travel characteristics, including the following: